sumbad/template-literals-loader/README.md

-# template-literals-loader
+<h1>Template literals loader</h1>
-[Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) is a module for webpack
+The `template-literals-loader` is a module for webpack to use [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) as HTML template from a separate file.

 ## Installation